MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 ### Azure DevOps Services scales by using organizations and projects

-Azure DevOps Services is slightly different from TFS.
+Azure DevOps Services differs slightly from Azure DevOps Server.
 It currently has only two options for scoping and scaling
 data: organizations and projects.
 Organizations in Azure DevOps Services get their own URLs (for example, ```https://dev.azure.com/fabrikamfiber```), and they always contain exactly one project collection.
 Organizations can contain multiple projects, such as TFS project collections.

 <!--- Commenting out forward looking content for now